gaijinat/CyberChef/gaijinat_README.md

 Converts one or more bytes to a decimal number.

-The bytes at the specified offset are converted to an unsigned integer depending on their length (Byte, Word, DWord or QWord).
+The bytes at the specified offset are converted to an unsigned integer depending on their length (Byte, Word or DWord).
+QWords are converted to a signed integer.

 ### Output